Heidijvr/Word-Guess-Game/README.md

 * Letters already guessed: displayed e.g. like L Z Y H.
 * The player has ten incorrect tries at his/her disposal.
 * An indication of _wins_ required (number of times user guessed the word correctly).
-* After the user wins/loses the game should automatically choose another word and start the next game.
+* After the user wins/loses the game should automatically choose another word.
+* The player needs to press the first choice of letter to start the next game.

 **Own additions:**

 * Play audible (applause) when the player *won*.
 * Play audible (wahSound) when the player *lost*.
+* Show the correct word after the player lost.

 -----